 We invite your curiosity, your courage, and perhaps most of all, your truth.

 Song carriers Benjamin Gould & Britta Gudmunson share from the heart and facilitate song in the oral song tradition.
 They believe music truly is medicine, and it is also every human being’s birthright.
 It is their mission to bring community together in a spirit of courageous, musical expression and activism while exploring the connective instrument of voice.
-Members of the Ubuntu Choir Network, Ben and Britta completed the immersive Community Choir Leadership Training in Victoria, BC in 2017.
+Members of the Ubuntu Choir Network, Ben and Britta are graduates of the Community Choir Leadership Training in Victoria, BC.
 They’ve been singing together for over six years and have a deep connection to the ways song can mend the heart, mind and creative spirit.
-Britta also teaches a weekly Sunday night Revive & Restore class at Yoga Soup, for which Ben provides an entirely live instrumental soundscape.